 Heritage protection authorities are Ministers of the Crown, councils, Heritage New Zealand Pouhere Taonga, and bodies corporate that have been approved by the Minister for the Environment under section 188 of the Resource Management Act 1991 (RMA).

 How is a provision for a heritage order included in a district plan?

-A heritage order can be included in a district plan in two ways – either as a new designation, or as a designation that is continued or 'rolled over' from a previous district plan.
+A heritage order can be included in a district plan in two ways – either as a new heritage order, or as a heritage order that is continued or 'rolled over' from a previous district plan.

 The Resource Management Amendment Act (RMAA) 2009 increased new options for the processing of notices of requirement for heritage orders.
 Notice of requirements for heritage orders can now be directly referred to the Environment Court provided that the council agrees.
 RMAA 2009 also clarified that a notice of requirement for a new heritage order or to alter an existing heritage order can be called in as a matter of national significance by the Minister for the Environment.